asilixx/aim-trainer/README.md

 This is my **very first web project** — a simple and interactive **Aim Trainer** built with **HTML, CSS, and JavaScript**.
 It was created to practice my front-end development skills while building a small but fun game that tests precision and reflexes.

+⚡ This is my first web development project — built with curiosity and a desire to learn.
+I’m continuously improving it as I progress.

 ---

 ## 🚀 Features